SEASTARS’ HISTORICAL JOURNEY

 2017

 SEASTARS had 9 swimmers donate 51 hours teaching 27 non-swimming Salvation Army Campers totaling 116 lessons.
 This was a donated value to the community of over $3,625.00.
-In August Coach Robin was the 14th recipient to be honored with The Center of Independent Living’s Spirit of CIL Award, it recognizes individuals who promote positive change for and with people with disabilities.
+In August Coach Robin was the 14th recipient to be honored with The Center of Independent Living’s Spirit of CIL Award, which recognizes individuals who promote positive change for and with people with disabilities.

 Anthony was selected again to compete in the Southern Zone Swim Meet as a Disability Athlete in Tupelo MS. SEASTARS hosted its 1st Annual Awareness Day for the Special Needs Community at The Pearl Nelson Center in September and it was a huge success!
 We look forward to the event annually and we are always needing help sponsoring that event!